开始使用Flower

 欢迎阅读Flower联邦学习教程!

 In this tutorial, we'll build a federated learning system using the Flower framework, Flower Datasets and PyTorch.
-In part 1, we use PyTorch for the model training pipeline and data loading.
-In part 2, we federate the PyTorch project using Flower.
+In part 1, we use PyTorch for model training and data loading.
+In part 2, we federate this PyTorch project using Flower.

 Star Flower on GitHub ⭐️ and join the Flower community on Flower Discuss and the Flower Slack to connect, ask questions, and get help: